openlibraryenvironment/ui-rs/doc/refdata-api.md

 	$ mod-directory/scripts/okapi-cmd /directory/refdata/DirectoryEntry/Status

-Or, if the default Okapi URL, tenant, username and password are not as required, then more verbosely:
+(The default Okapi URL, tenant, username and password can be specified in a `.okapirc` file, either in the working directory or in the home directory.)

-	$ mod-directory/scripts/okapi-cmd -o https://okapi-reshare.apps.k-int.com -t reshare -u admin -p rE0gNx7m2o /directory/refdata/DirectoryEntry/Status